SHOOTDEAD/Content_Management_System/README.md

 ### Usage

 ### Express Your Thoughts
-> Create a account and start writing articles.
+> Create a account and start writing articles. <br>
-> Craft your thougths and ideas by creating a article.
+> Craft your thougths and ideas by creating a article.<br>
 > Add images,files to your article.

 ### Share with the World